excircle/golang_apis/web_latency_API/README.md

 # "Site Latency API"

-This folder contains source code for a simple Go-based API which parses a list of Debian Linux mirrors and returns a string value explaining which mirror has the lowest latency.
+This folder contains source code for a Go-based API which parses a list of Debian Linux mirrors and returns the URL which can be visited with lowest latency.

 ## API Anatomy

 ### <a href="https://github.com/excircle/golang_apis/blob/master/web_latency_API/main.go">main.go</a>

+2 files.
+One for the main, one for the data.

-The main is relatively simple.
+The main is relatively small but utilizes highly useful Goroutines to act in parallel.

 1 custom struct (response).
 1 custom Function utilizing a Goroutine (findFastest).